openstack-k8s-operators/dataplane-operator/docs/composable_services.md

 If the `services` field is omitted from the `OpenStackDataPlaneNodeSet` spec, then the above list will be used.

-The default list of services are reconciled during `NodeSet` reconciliation if the service is in the NodeSets' service list.
+The associated `OpenStackDataPlaneService` resources are reconciled during `OpenStackDataPlaneNodeSet` reconciliation if the service is in the NodeSets' service list.

 ## dataplane-operator provided optional services